ArmSct/AD-setup/README.md

 ### 6. Create 10,000 Users via PowerShell

 Log into DC-1 as `jane_admin` and open PowerShell ISE with administrative privileges.
-Paste a PowerShell script and run to automate the generation of multiple user accounts, all placed within the `_EMPLOYEES` OU.
+Paste a PowerShell script (Generates 10,000 users) and run to automate the generation of multiple user accounts, all placed within the `_EMPLOYEES` OU.

 ![mstsc_Vn7FPeoS3T](https://github.com/user-attachments/assets/8235a92b-876c-4dbe-a4c3-f9c8c559c1f2)